anightmareonelmstreet1984a

 For my review of Wes Craven’s Vampire in Brooklyn, click here.

-20 thoughts on “[Freddy Krueger Day] A Nightmare on Elm Street (1984)
+21 responses to “[Freddy Krueger Day] A Nightmare on Elm Street (1984)”

 1. I watched this one for the first time (start to finish) with my family last year on Halloween night.
 It was such a good memory.
 Can’t wait to watch again this Halloween.
 P.S.
 I didn’t know people have actually died from nightmares, and that Craven was inspired by it.
 That’s pretty legit!